recalledz/project-start/docs/21-metamorphosis-ui.md

 - The metamorphosis panel now uses a parchment texture background at 30% opacity.
 - Progress rings feature a lilac to teal gradient with a subtle glow.
 - Progress numbers appear on semi-transparent parchment panels.
+- Training rooms unlock after obtaining Undead Nectar, letting disciples be assigned from this panel.